 Why are you looking into this now?

 It has been 30 years since the British Waterways Act 1995 was passed and, in that time, there have been many changes to the canal network and how it is managed, the number of boats licensed on our waterways, and the way people are choosing to use their boats.
-We believe it’s a sensible time to take a fresh look at how we licence boats on our waters and help us formulate proposals for possible changes that better reflect the use of the network, today and in the future.
+We believe it’s a sensible time to take a fresh look at how we licence boats on our waters and help us consider whether it would be sensible to consider possible changes that better reflect the use of the network, today and in the future.

 What will the Commission cover?